benhamill/wending-warrens/kobolds/sociology.md

 Therefore, the spelling "Chrqrryip" is not universally used and is, at best, a vague approximation to help a non-kobolds make roughly the correct sounds.
-The first syllable, spelled, "chr" is the most straightforward.
+The first syllable, spelled "chr," is the most straightforward.
 It is a voiceless postalveolar afficate followed by a syllabic R-like sound.
 For kobolds, this R-like sound is almost a purr in the back of the throat, but even kobolds with very little exposure to Big People would recognize this sound if the speaker